ilyass-bouarasse/Kiosk-Mode-Code-Dashboard-Home-Assistant/README.md

 5 example  192.168.1.100:8123/dashboard/home?disable_km

 Watch the Video Tutorial
-For a detailed walkthrough, check out the video tutorial: Watch on YouTube.
+For a detailed walkthrough, check out the video [Watch tutorial](https://youtu.be/FUYkH9g8dZE)